Architectural Design Concept: “Dignifying the Ordinary”

 Solar Panels installed on the North End of the property

 The long, curved hallway connecting the sanctuary to our fellowship rooms continues the circular structure of our facility and keeps the cross at the center of the architectural design.
 Called the “ARTery,” this section of the building houses artwork throughout the year.
-Currently, COS is hosting a show of Matt Plescher’s calligraphy which we have used as our liturgy covers over the past year.
-Matt Plescher’s work will be on display until January when we host our next show titled, “Water.”
-Check the News section of our website for updates on Art at COS.
+Currently, COS is hosting a show of fabric work by members and friends of COS.

 Future Facility Projects